 If ProctorCache is needed, a ProctorCache machine at the school level is recommended (a machine at the district level is not recommended).
-Using ProctorCache at the school level instead of at the district level will allow for continued connectivity during an Internet outage (if students have already logged in).
-Students configured to connect to a district ProctorCache machine may lose connection during an outage.
-Schools with district configurations have also reported connectivity issues, as well as log-in issues, with larger numbers of students connecting to a single ProctorCache, which can overload the machine.
+Schools with district configurations have reported connectivity and/or log in issues with larger numbers of students connecting to a single ProctorCache, which can overload the machine.